When visiting Goa, India, you will certainly end up touring the state and taxi drivers will take you to a spice garden Goa.

 You have the choice to visit several different spice plantations in Central Goa – Ponda.
 We had visited one of the major Spice Plantations.
 Certain particular plantations are surrounded by lakes & rivers and are situated in the jungle.

-The entry for visitors is somewhere around 500 INR (~7€) with food buffet included and they even provide elephant rides and an elephant bath can be booked separately.
+The entry for visitors is somewhere around 500 INR (~7€) with food buffet included and they even provide a separate option where visitors can bath an elephant.
 To reach the spice garden Goa you just need to grab a taxi and the taxi driver ll be happy to take you there.

 Every visitor receives a homemade aromatic lemongrass ginger tea as welcoming drink before the tour starts.
 The Guides are quite friendly and they can answer basic questions about spices.
 It depends on the guide and his/her experience in the spice field.